What does CARE stand for?

 Kent State University College of Podiatric Medicine is concerned about the safety, health and well-being of our student community.
 As one facet of our outreach, KSUCPM has developed a CARE team, which exists to identify, assess, and monitor students displaying levels of distress, disruption, or behavioral dysfunction that might warrant timely intervention.
 The CARE team will coordinate a supportive, positive outreach toward students with concerning behavior.
 The team’s primary goal is to provide assessments and early intervention before a crisis arises.

 The CARE Team at KSUCPM helps keep our college community healthy and safe.
 You are an important member of the team.
-If you ever feel like a classmate may be in distress and could benefit from intervention, you will want to submit a referral.
+If you ever feel like a classmate, student or member of the KSUCPM community may be in distress and could benefit from intervention, you will want to submit a referral.
 Your referral allows the team to reach out to individuals and provide appropriate intervention and support.
 With your help, the team is better able to keep the campus a safe environment in which students, faculty, and staff study and work.

 What should your referral include?
 Providing as much information as possible is essential.